 The advised 1:1 self-study would need about 4,400 hours to achieve the advanced level.

-Although Japanese isn’t impossible to learn, it’s not a piece of cake either.
+Although learning Japanese isn’t impossible, it’s not a piece of cake either.
 So the short answer is, yes, it is hard, but it is doable!

 If I have to outline the difficulty level of Japanese.
 I would say this is not a language that you should take lightly.
 Gaining anything noteworthy without giving plenty of time and hard work isn’t effortless.